michael-a-davis/tiny-island/NOTES.md

 # Release Notes

+### Alpha 1.3
+This newest release has expanded upon the crafting options, though merely slightly.
+The Y button now swaps between three available tools: the fishing pole, the pick, and the axe.
+Use the pick to break rocks and the axe to cut down trees.
+This will give you logs and rocks -- which will open up more crafting possibilites.
+The 1.3 update will be all about expanding the crafting mechanics.

 ### Alpha 1.2.8
 Likely the last update before Alpha 1.3.
 This update has focused primarily on scalability.
 Some changes to the architecture to account for more items, more crafting recipes, and a wider